donaldboulton/minimal-mistakes/_pages/userProfile.md

 Your User Profile will be saved as a Netlify form, as this Sites User's data.

-Exported cvs/json, and saved in Jekyll data directory.
+Exported to netlify as cvs, zapped to google sheets then zapped to my site and saved as json in Jekyll data directory.

 JWT authentication tokens automatically added.

 {% include octo-arm.html %}

-{% include admin.html %}
+{% include userprofile.html %}